girjesh-suryawanshi/secureshare/replit.md

 - Clear all uploaded files when clicking back button from send/receive modes
 - Enhanced file management and user experience improvements across all transfer modes
 - Consistent state management for better user experience

+**Branding Update (Aug 2025)**
+- Updated application name from "SecureShare" to "HexaSend.com" throughout the entire application
+- Updated all SEO meta tags, titles, and descriptions with new branding
+- Consistent branding across all user interfaces and documentation

 **SEO Optimization Complete (Jan 2025)**
 - Comprehensive meta tags with targeted keywords